 - File a 623 dispute notice with the original creditor, asking for an investigation into the debt or delinquency.

 - If they don’t have proof of the debt or delinquency, the negative information must be removed from your credit report.

-- If they don’t comply, you will have to file suit in order to have it removed.
+- If they don’t comply, you will have to file suit to have it removed.

 Remember that all 623 disputes must begin with a traditional credit bureau dispute first.
 But, as you’ll soon find out, you could bring on some unintentional negative consequences if you don’t.

 What is the 623 dispute process?

 To successfully challenge negative listings on your credit report, you must first dispute the information through the credit bureau.
 When you send a 623 dispute letter to them, you must wait for 30 days for the investigation to be complete.

 Under the laws governing the 623 dispute method, creditors must conduct an investigation when requested.
 When investigating, they must review the information you provide relating to that dispute, and they must respond within 30 days to your original investigation request.

 In 2010, revisions to the Fair Credit Reporting Act went into effect, requiring original creditors to investigate when requested by a consumer.

 While the Fair Credit Reporting Act is in place to protect you and your rights in the face of creditors, you must also pay careful attention to the creditor’s rights.
 Otherwise, you run the risk of giving up some of your rights in the process.

 One key example of this occurs in the 623 dispute process.
 As we stated earlier, you must file a traditional dispute with the consumer reporting agency first.
 If you don’t, and instead dispute directly with the creditor, you waive your right to sue the company.

 If they refuse to look into your request or start a reasonable investigation, you have no legal recourse because you didn’t follow the proper protocol.